JannisPorsch/void-localed/README.md

 # void-localed
-Basic localed service implementation for void linux, used by gdm to set keymap
+Basic localed service implementation with hard-coded keymap for void linux, used by gdm to set keymap

 # Build and install instructions
 Standard installation using